|

 political affiliations.
 Its members evaluated extensive written materials and listened to speakers offering

 different viewpoints.
 I encourage everyone to read the Judicial Selection Task Force Report and Recommendations, which was issued in April.
-Among the recommendations were: - disclosure of campaign funding sources
+Among the recommendations were:

 The report has been